weigeloveu/Recordurbate-streamlink/README.md

 # Recordurbate-streamlink
 A Bot to automatically record Chaturbate live streams (using streamlink).

+<a href="https://github.com/oliverjrose99/Recordurbate/issues/39">Why use streamlink?</a>
 ### Original
 https://github.com/oliverjrose99/Recordurbate
 ## Requirements